Email Marketing Best Practices (Research)

 I connected with Jay for a special episode of the Earned Media Podcast to drill down on specifically how the pandemic is changing email marketing best practices.

-Our conversation was so riveting, I was inspired to share the highlights of in this blog post.
+Our conversation was so riveting I was inspired to share the highlights of this blog post.

-So now, without further ado, it is my pleasure to present my Coronoavirus Email Marketing Guide, with answers inspired by my interview with Jay.
+So now, without further ado, I am pleased to present my Email Marketing Guide, with answers inspired by my interview with Jay.

 How has the pandemic impacted email marketing best practices?